yewstack/yew/docs/more/debugging.md

 ## Console Logging

-In general, Wasm web apps are able to interact with Browser APIs.
+Wasm web apps can call Browser APIs.
 The `console.log` API is no exception.
 There are a few options available:

 ### [`wasm-logger`](https://crates.io/crates/wasm-logger)